 How to Start a Blog

-Head over to Bluehost. (affiliate) I recommend Bluehost because they’re reliable and were super friendly and helpful when I transferred several websites to them from my old host.
+Head over to Bluehost. (affiliate link) I recommend Bluehost because they’re reliable and were super friendly and helpful when I transferred several websites to them from my old host.

 With my old host, I ended up having a high CPU problem because my websites started getting a lot more traffic, so when I moved to Bluehost, I decided to go with one of their cloud hosting plans (under Products- Cloud Sites- Performance plan) because you can easily scale up your speed, bandwidth, etc, as your blog grows and it’s much more affordable than competitors offering solutions for growing blogs.
 If you’re worried that you’ll “outgrow” Bluehost and have to transfer to an expensive (read: $100 a month) host later on when your blog gets bigger, try their cloud hosting plan instead. 🙂